plicease/Alt-Alien-FFI-system/README.md

 This distribution provides an alternative implementation of [Alien::FFI](https://metacpan.org/pod/Alien::FFI) that is geared toward system integrators when libffi is provided by the operating system.
-It requires Perl 5.10 or better, but has no non-core requirements.
+It has no non-core requirements.

 It will NOT attempt to download or install libffi.
 If you need that, then install the original [Alien::FFI](https://metacpan.org/pod/Alien::FFI) instead.